 Recent years have seen a surge of interest in nuclear security education and training courses driven by a growing international recognition of the importance of a strong nuclear security culture.
 Training is indeed considered as a systematic process through which a nuclear security organization's human resources gain knowledge and develop skills by instruction and practical activities that result in improved States nuclear security capabilities.
+In that respect, national and international developments of training programmes shall ideally pattern the training for front line officers, their management, trainers and other experts in the field using adult learning methodologies and providing hands-on training using the actual threat materials and the detection equipment deployed.
 Consequently, several States and international organizations have launched initiatives in nuclear security training and education assistance as their contribution to enhancing the security of both nuclear and radiological material and know-how.
 Knowledge and expertise in this specific subject are, nevertheless, not enough to ensure that training is effective, thus focus is put on "train-the-trainers" (T3) sessions.
+This advanced course is to instruct selected participants on methodology to train pairs on how to best detect and respond to illicit trafficking of nuclear or other radioactive materials.
+The sessions are designed as strategic measure for cascading nuclear security related knowledge to the competent user groups in the Member States.